bmadden-arch/bmadden-arch.github.io/_posts/2026-07-31-AI-in-Aviation-Part1-Data-Lake.md

 ## Art of the Possible: SkyConnect ##

-To make this concrete, it's worth looking at what this pattern enables once it's built. **SkyConnect** is a demo Operational Command Centre we built at Amach on exactly this architecture, simulating a fictional airline running 18 aircraft across a four-route European network out of Dublin.
+To make this concrete, it's worth looking at what this pattern enables once it's built. **SkyConnect** is a demo Operational Command Centre I built using exactly this architecture, simulating a fictional airline running 18 aircraft across a four-route European network out of Dublin.

 The data path is a small, self-contained version of everything described above: an ACARS simulator publishes engine telemetry to a **Kinesis Data Stream**, which fans out through **Kinesis Firehose** into an S3 data lake (catalogued hourly by a **Glue Crawler** and queryable via **Athena**) and through a **Lambda stream processor** into **DynamoDB** for live fleet state — the same dual hot-path/durable-path pattern from Diagram 2 above, running end to end.
 Live ADS-B position data from FlightAware AeroAPI is layered on top for real aircraft tracking.
 The screenshots below are taken directly from a live, running instance of the demo — not mockups.